Karimo299/Breeze/README.md

 ``` console
 npm install
 ```
+4. Before running the project, youll need to grab an API key from [Open Weather Map](https://openweathermap.org/) by creating an account, then navigating to "[API Keys](https://home.openweathermap.org/api_keys)".
+There You will be able to generate a key which you can paste in the `api.json` file, instead of "Insert API Key".

-4. To start the project, simply run
+5. To start the project, simply run
 ``` console
 npm start
 ```

-5. Scan the QR code generated with your mobile device to use Breeze and Enjoy : )
+6. Scan the QR code generated with your mobile device to use Breeze and Enjoy : )